isc-projects/stork/doc/install.rst

     $ backend/cmd/stork-db-migrate/stork-db-migrate init
     $ backend/cmd/stork-db-migrate/stork-db-migrate up

-The up and down command has an optional `-t` parameter that specifies desired schema version.
+The up and down commands have an optional `-t` parameter that specifies the desired schema version.
 This is only useful when debugging database migrations.

 .. code-block:: console